25 Essential Ingredients in the Italian Pantry

 Polenta: This cornmeal mush is a staple of northern Italy and can be eaten at any meal.
 For something different, fry up squares of chilled leftover polenta.
 Try it in Vegan Polenta with Ragu.

 Arborio or Carnaroli rice: The high starch content of these chubby, short-grained rice varieties is essential for risotto.
-The slow cooking and steady stirring allows the grains to gradually release starch, thickening the dish and resulting in a creamy textured risotto.
-Try arborio rice in Gourmet Mushroom Risotto and carnaroli rice in Risotto alla Pavese.
+The slow cooking and steady stirring allow the grains to gradually release starch, thickening the dish and resulting in a creamy textured risotto.
+Try arborio rice in Gourmet Mushroom Risotto and carnaroli rice in Risotto a la Pavese.